mattmartinez/eyepee/README.md

 # REQUIRED changes
 - Update https://mainnet.infura.io/v3/API_KEY_HERE with your API key in blockchain_scanner.py
 - Replace "YOUR_PASSKEY" with the actual passkey
+- Use this URL to purge the DB.

 ---
 # IP reporter